rhysd/wandbox-vim/README.md

 - Execute remote Gist code
 - No plugin is allowed to have no test
 - Make an option list prettier
-- Separate default setting and use setting
+- Separate default setting and user setting
 - Output error and warning to location-list
 - Retry if request is timed out